binaryphile/www.minimak.org/pages/download.md

 You can download boot mappings that work for any Windows system from [github](https://github.com/downloads/lilleyt/minimak/registry_mappings.zip).
-There are two versions in the zip:
+There are three versions in the zip:

-  * Minimak - Regular version
+  - Minimak-1 - Layout with only the first four key changes
+  - Minimak - Full layout with seven key changes
-  * Minimak + BacksLock - Minimak with *CapsLock* mapped to *Backspace*
+  - Minimak + BacksLock - Minimak with *CapsLock* mapped to *Backspace*

 To install either of them, unzip the download and double-click the mapping you want.
 Windows will ask you if you want to load the file into the registry.
 Confirm it and then reboot the machine.
-Remember to type in the new layout when entering your password, and don't be surprised if you don't get it right the first time.
+When you log in, remember to type your passwort with the new layout, and don't be surprised if you don't get it right the first time.
+Windows 7 offers an on-screen keyboard in the accessibility settings that will let you log in if you have trouble.

 Key Mapper {#km}
 ----------